Get the Health Coaching Answers You Need

 The Dr. Sears Wellness Institute is approved by the only nationally and internationally recognized governing body for health & wellness coaching, the National Board for Health and Wellness Coaching (NBHWC).

 The Dr. Sears Wellness Institute is Continuing Coach Education (CCE) accredited by the International Coaching Federation (ICF) and is accredited by the Commission on Dietetic Registration (CDR).

-In addition, the Dr. Sears Wellness Institute is approved by several credible organizations such as: University of Massachusetts Global, American Council on Exercise (ACE), National Association of Nutrition Professionals (NANP), International Childbirth Educators Association (ICEA), Academy of Nutrition and Dietetics (AND), National Academy of Sports Medicine (NASM), and American College of Sports Medicine (ACSM).
+In addition, the Dr. Sears Wellness Institute is approved by several credible organizations such as: University of Massachusetts Global, American Council on Exercise (ACE), National Association of Nutrition Professionals (NANP), International Childbirth Educators Association (ICEA), Academy of Nutrition and Dietetics (AND) and American College of Sports Medicine (ACSM).

 What is your program’s educational philosophy?